OpenID Federation policy guide

 The add

-operator appends one or more values to a metadata parameter of type
+operator appends one or more values to a metadata parameter that is a

 JSON array.